olcf/olcf-user-docs/software/profiling/Score-P.rst

 Wrapper method
 ~~~~~~~~~~~~~~

-In this approach we do not need to edit the Makefile.
+In this approach we do not need to edit any file as we use CMake.
 Some times only one of the methods works.

 .. code::